ronimk/LISP-in-C---exercise/README.md

 I plan to write the interpreter and work on the exercises of the book.
 This project is an opportunity for me to delve deeper into the inner workings of a LISP system and gain a basic understanding of garbage collection among other things.
 It is also a great opportunity to re-familiarize myself with the C programming language by working on a project that is relevant to my interest in programming language design.

 UPDATE:
-The source code is done, even some of the exercises are done, but the interpreter seems to be rather buggy.
+The source code is done, even some of the exercises are done.
 The code is heavily (way too heavily) commented.
 I tried to gain a good understanding of the entire system while I was studying it, and this shows in the commented sections.

 TODO:
-fix the parser, it seems to not be working...
 Finish the rest of the exercises.
+Check for bugs&inprovements.